vsch/MissingInActions/README.md

 to rewrite it for the Mac and decided that I will give it up and get used to IntelliJ way of editing.

-I made the switch but found for some bulk edits I still preferred to fire up Parallels Desktop with Windows 10 and do the edit in my old workhorse.
+I made the switch but found for some batch edits I still preferred to fire up Parallels Desktop with Windows 10 and do the edit in my old workhorse.
 I am now in the process of bringing some of its features to JetBrains IDEs with my Mia plugin.